 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where rankachite typically forms.
+Look in hydrothermal veins country, the host setting where rankachite typically forms.
 If you start seeing quartz, goethite, tungstite in float, you are in the right ground.
 Field specimens usually show a platy crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.